-Sales Tax Distribution Significant to Both Town & Village Budgets The village and town property tax levies account for less than 20% of total revenues that they receive.
-The village tax levy makes up 17% of total village revenues (or approximately \$40,000) and the Town tax levy makes up 12% of total town revenues (or \$240,000).
-Sales tax revenue from Jefferson County amounts to nearly \$40,000 per year for the Village of Mannsville.
-The tax levy and the sales tax revenue are nearly the same amount.
+Sales Tax Distribution Significant to Both Town & Village Budgets

+The village and town property tax levies account for approximately 20% of total revenues that they receive.
+The village tax levy makes up 21% of total village revenues, excluding the state grant for this study (or approximately \$40,000) and the Town tax levy makes up 26% of total town revenues (or \$580,789).

+Sales tax revenue from Jefferson County amounts to nearly \$40,000 per year for the Village of Mannsville and \$642,000 in the town.
+In both cases, the tax levy and the sales tax revenue are nearly the same amount.